ysr25/tp/docs/UserGuide.md

 Format: `edit INDEX [t/TITLE] [d/DESCRIPTION]`

-* Edits the person at the specified `INDEX`.
+* Edits the flashcard at the specified `INDEX`.
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed flashcard list.
 * The index **must be a positive integer** 1, 2, 3, ...
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.